Tips on how to get divorced if Christmas was the final straw

 Make sure it’s over

-There are three things you need to sort you when you get divorced;
+There are three things you need to sort out when you get divorced:

 Make arrangements for your children

 The first and most important thing to agree is where your children will live, how they will see both of you, who will pay for what and how you will raise them.
-This is called a Parenting Plan.
-You can complete a parenting plan by downloading our app here
+This is called a parenting plan.
+You can download your free plan by clicking the below button.

-Next, agree what will happen to your home, where you will live in future and also, what money, assets and debts you have to divide.
-This is called a Financial Disclosure.
+Next, agree on what will happen to your home, where you will live in the future and what money, assets and debts you have to divide.
+This is called a financial disclosure.

 Submit the legal paperwork